17 Jul The Power of Self-Compassion in Recovery

 Compassion is a bit of a buzz word, which is a good thing!
 The Dalai Lama famously said, “If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion.”
 It’s a powerful practice and quality to cultivate that can deeply change our lives and our experience.
 Especially in recovery, compassion is an important quality to investigate.

 When we’re using, we’re generally not very compassionate with ourselves.
-When we get sober, we have the opportunity to grow in a new way to respond to ourselves, and compassion is one quality which we can cultivate.
+When we get sober or are trying to quit drugs, we have the opportunity to grow in a new way to respond to ourselves, and compassion is one quality which we can cultivate.
 However, building self-compassion can be easy in theory but difficult in practice.
 We try and try to respond more gently to ourselves, but seem to be beating ourselves up constantly.
 For me, part of staying sober has been building a compassionate response toward myself and learning to be with my pain without reacting.

 What is Compassion?